GCPix/wk6_day1_inc_homework/murder.md

 let murderer = 'Professor Plum';

 const declareMurderer = function() {
-  let murderer = 'Mrs. Peacock';
-  return `The murderer is ${murderer}.`;
+  let murderer = 'Mrs. Peacock'; //only available within this block return `The murderer is ${murderer}.`; //without the return line this comes back as undefined }
-}

 const firstVerdict = declareMurderer();
 console.log('First Verdict: ', firstVerdict);

-would return Mrs Peacock
+//would return Mrs Peacock
 const secondVerdict = `The murderer is ${murderer}.`;
 console.log('Second Verdict: ', secondVerdict);

-would return Professor Plum
+// comes back as professor Plum, essentially this is available at the same level as const secondVerdict

 Episode 4
 let suspectOne = 'Miss Scarlet';
 let suspectTwo = 'Professor Plum';
 let suspectThree = 'Mrs. Peacock';

-const declareAllSuspects = function() {
+//three above are available at same level as the console.log lines and suspects variable and to declareAllSuspects const declareAllSuspects = function() {
-  let suspectThree = 'Colonel Mustard';
-  return `The suspects are ${suspectOne}, ${suspectTwo}, ${suspectThree}.`;
+  let suspectThree = 'Colonel Mustard'; // because this exists within the block it will not look outside for it return `The suspects are ${suspectOne}, ${suspectTwo}, ${suspectThree}.`;
 }

 const suspects = declareAllSuspects();
 console.log(suspects);
-would return 'The suspects are Miss Scarlet, Professor Plum, Colonel Mustard' console.log(`Suspect three is ${suspectThree}.`);
+// would return 'The suspects are Miss Scarlet, Professor Plum, Colonel Mustard' console.log(`Suspect three is ${suspectThree}.`);
-Suspect three is Mrs Peacock
+//Suspect three is Mrs Peacock

 Episode 5
 const scenario = {